 10 Tips for saving money on cast stone

-Gary Horsfall, Director of Procter Cast Stone, provides ten tips for saving money when purchasing cast stone – but without compromising on quality.
+The Director of Procter Cast Stone provides ten tips for saving money when purchasing cast stone – but without compromising on quality.

 Cast stone offers an extremely cost-effective yet visually near-indistinguishable alternative to quarried stone for new projects as well as refurbishments, conversions and extensions to period properties, whether the requirement is for one-offs or large quantities.
 However, the price of cast stone can vary significantly from one supplier to another, largely due to the quality.
-Full Members of the UKCSA (UK Cast Stone Association) manufacture units in compliance with the requirements of BS 1217 and the more rigorous UKCSA Specification for Cast Stone.
-In addition, standard sized ashlar blocks need to comply with BS EN 771-5 and be CE marked to the Construction Products Regulation (CPR).
+Standard sized ashlar blocks need to comply with BS EN 771-5 and be CE marked to the Construction Products Regulation (CPR).
 Architects, specifiers and quantity surveyors are under pressure to reduce cost, so this present ’10 tips’ article suggests ways in which costs can be saved without compromising quality and resorting to low-cost manufacturers that might deliver non-standards-compliant products.

 1. Use standard products

-Manufacturers such as Procter Cast Stone – which is a Full Member of UKCSA – offer extensive ranges of standard products such as heads, cills, string course, quoins, copings and pier caps that are manufactured in large volumes and held in stock.
-Clearly these will be more cost-effective than similar non-standard items.
+Manufacturers such as Procter Cast Stone offer extensive ranges of standard products such as heads, cills, string course, quoins, copings and pier caps that are manufactured in large volumes and held in stock.
+Clearly, there will be more cost-effective than similar non-standard items.
 Procter also offers a made-to-order standard range for which the moulds have already been manufactured, so these products can be delivered with short lead times and, again, at a lower cost than bespoke products.
 These made-to-order standard products include ashlar walling, steps, porticos, arches, canopies, pedestals, columns, balustrading, spheres, plinths, gable vents, corbels, cornice, mullions, door jambs, bullseyes, and name and date plaques.
 If standard products are not suitable for a particular project, consideration should be given to specifying a mixture of standard and non-standard products to achieve the design intent while minimising cost.
 In some cases it is also possible to manufacture standard products in non-standard sizes by using or adapting existing moulds, thereby saving cost compared with bespoke items.

 2. Choose standard colours